How HBO satire 'The White Lotus' hit uncomfortably close to home for creator Mike White

 Published

-More than feelings are hurt in guest-staff skirmishes in HBO's 'The White Lotus,' Mike White's satire of the privileged elite in a Hawaiian paradise.
+More than feelings are hurt in guest-staff skirmishes in HBO's 'The White Lotus,' Mike White's satire of the privileged elite in a...Full Article

 Published

-More than feelings are hurt in guest-staff skirmishes in HBO's 'The White Lotus,' Mike White's satire of the privileged elite in a Hawaiian paradise.
+More than feelings are hurt in guest-staff skirmishes in HBO's 'The White Lotus,' Mike White's satire of the privileged elite in a...Full Article

 The White Lotus Season 1 Trailer HD - Welcome to The White Lotus Resort & Spa.